Taxes and Incentives for Hillsboro Businesses

 Current Tax Rates

-The current property tax rate is approximately $16.94 per $1,000 of taxable assessed value, and property tax rates are limited to 1.5 percent of real market value (excluding bonds or levies).
+The current property tax rate for industrial areas is approximately $17.178 per $1,000 of taxable assessed value, and property tax rates are limited to 1.5 percent of real market value (excluding bonds or levies).

 Other Tax Considerations